JaydenMaalouf/ApexAPI/README.md

 **NOTE: THE API WILL ONLY RETURN VALID DATA FOR THE CURRENT ACTIVE LEGEND FOR THE USER**

-Thanks for using my wrapper <3 By Kanga#8041
+#### Thanks for using my wrapper ❤️ By Kanga#8041.

+**Please note: This API wrapper is for educational purposes only.
+I am not affiliated with Origin, EA or any of their entities/affiliates.**